Using A Cellphone While Driving Definitely Increases Crash Risk

 Usually, there is also a lack of other evidence to determine drivers’ phone use.
 Several studies regarding cell phone conversations have relied on 2010-2013 data from more than 3,000 motorists who were monitored at all times behind the wheel for as many as three years.
 Three of them (Dingus et al., 2016; Kidd & McCartt, 2015; Guo et al., 2016), including one by IIHS researchers, determined that having a cell phone conversation substantially increased the risk of a car accident compared to times when motorists weren’t visibly distracted, although the risk was limited to drivers ages 16-29.

-In contrast, another breakdown of the same study revealed that talking on a handheld cell phone didn’t substantially increase car accident risk (Owens et al., 2018), consistent with a previous IIHS study of cell phone use by 105 motorists over a one-year period (Farmer et al., 2015).
+In contrast, another breakdown of the same study revealed that talking on a handheld cell phone didn’t substantially increase car accident risk, consistent with a previous IIHS study of cell phone use by 105 motorists over a one-year period.
 When it comes to texting or otherwise manipulating a cell phone, the evidence is clear.

 The three data analyses from the naturalistic study of over 3,000 motorists established that the risk of a motor vehicle collision was two to six times higher when drivers were manipulating a cell phone compared to times when they weren’t distracted (Dingus et al., 2016; Kidd & McCartt, 2015; Owens et al., 2018).
-There was a noteworthy increase in car accident risk for drivers less than 30 years old and over 64 years old (Guo et al., 2016).
+There was a notable increase in car accident risk for drivers under 30 years old and those over 64 years old.

-Almost all experimental studies using instrumented vehicles or driving simulators reported that some driver performance measures were impacted by the cognitive distractions associated with cell phone use (McCartt et al., 2006), which can contribute to using a cell phone while driving increases crash risk in California.
-Statistical analyses combining the results of multiple studies showed crucial delays in drivers’ reaction times but inconsequential or no effect of cell phone conversations, lane-keeping, speeding, or following distance (Caird et al., 2008; Horrey & Wickens, 2006).
+Almost all experimental studies using instrumented vehicles or driving simulators have reported that certain driver performance measures are impacted by the cognitive distractions associated with cell phone use, which can contribute to the increased crash risk associated with using a cell phone while driving in California.
+Statistical analyses combining the results of multiple studies showed crucial delays in drivers’ reaction times but no effect of cell phone conversations, lane-keeping, speeding, or following distance (Caird et al., 2008; Horrey & Wickens, 2006).

-Another analysis combined the results of 28 experimental studies instrumented vehicles or driving simulators described that typing or reading text messages critically reduced a driver’s reaction time, increased their lane deviations, and increased the length of time drivers took their eyes off the roadway (Caird et al., 2014).
+Another analysis combined the results of 28 experimental studies of instrumented vehicles or driving simulators, which showed that typing or reading text messages critically reduced a driver’s reaction time, increased their lane deviations, and increased the length of time drivers took their eyes off the roadway.

-At Arash Law, we know that using a cell phone while driving increases crash risk.
+At Arash Law, we recognize that using a cell phone while driving increases the risk of crashes.
 It also impacts how motorists look for and process information from the roadway.
 Motorists typically look away from the road to dial or manipulate a handheld cell phone.
 In contrast, drivers engaged in cell phone conversations and other forms of cognitive distraction tend to focus their eyes toward the center of the roadway (Recarte & Nunes, 2000; Recarte & Nunes, 2003; Reimer et al., 2012).

-However, their attention may continue to be diverted from driving, making it challenging for drivers to fully understand what they are looking at and make instant decisions accordingly (Strayer et al., 2003).
-Studies reveal that when drivers are cognitively distracted, brain activity associated with visual processing and attention is suppressed (Bowyer et al., 2009: Strayer et al., 2006; Just et al., 2008).
-As such, cognitive distractions can result in “inattention blindness,” causing drivers to fail to understand or process information from what is in the roadway even when they are looking directly at it (Strayer et al., 2003).
+However, their attention may continue to be diverted from driving, making it challenging for drivers to fully understand what they are looking at and make instant decisions accordingly.
+Studies reveal that when drivers are cognitively distracted, brain activity associated with visual processing and attention is suppressed (Bowyer et al., 2009; Strayer et al., 2006; Just et al., 2008).
+As such, cognitive distractions can result in “inattention blindness,” causing drivers to fail to understand or process information from what is in the roadway, even when they are looking directly at it.

-Using a Cell Phone While Driving Increases Crash Risk:
+Using A Cell Phone While Driving Increases Crash Risk: Laws Concerning Driving And Cell Phone Use

 Hand-Held Cell Phone Bans